 The Final Payment

 Once referencing is complete we will send you a request to pay the final balance which will need to be received in cleared funds on or before the move in date.
-You will receive a full breakdown as per the Holding Deposit Document that will mainly consist of the admin fee (you can view our fees for tenants here), one month’s rent in advance and the tenancy deposit.
-The latter will usually be equal to a minimum of six weeks’ rent and in most cases will be held by Citydeal Estates as stakeholder under the Tenancy Deposit Scheme.
+You will receive a full breakdown as per the Holding Deposit Document that will consist of one month’s rent in advance and the tenancy deposit (you can view our fees for tenants here).
+The latter will usually be equal to a maximum of five weeks’ rent and in most cases will be held by Citydeal Estates as stakeholder under the Tenancy Deposit Scheme.
 You will receive an advisory leaflet and the tenancy deposit protection certificate in addition to the ‘How to Rent’ checklist, Energy Performance Certificate, Gas Certificate, and other relevant information before your tenancy starts.
 The tenancy agreement will be usually signed electronically or in the office.

 As soon as the final payment is received and the tenancy agreement is fully signed the keys can be released.
 On the move in date a check-in will be arranged and utility providers notified accordingly.
 We will also send you a welcome email with the rent payment details and other essential information.
 Please note that monthly rental payments must be paid in full by a single standing order even where a tenancy is a joint responsibility.